 Again, replacement is a useful strategy for distinguishing the two.
-The noun times, which is the subject of the verb are, can be replaced by a more familiar noun like days without radically altering the sentence, while the adverb sometimes corresponds to occasionally, and the subject of the later verb is the noun life.
+The noun times, which is the subject of are in (f), can be replaced by a more familiar noun like days without radically altering the sentence, while the adverb sometimes in (g) corresponds to occasionally, the subject of is being the noun life.

 USES INVOLVING “some”, “any”, “every” AND “no”

 Combinations beginning with some, any, every and no are interesting.
 In general, these words do not make compounds, but can go before practically any noun to make what is called technically a “noun phrase”.
 In a few cases, however, this trend is broken.
 Very occasionally, these words must combine with the word after them to form a compound, and in a few other instances there is a choice between using one word or two, depending on meaning.